 ◦ This is something that all of you can cherish and look back on

-#10 Before your spouse leaves, have them give your children something to “keep safe” while they are gone.
+Before your spouse leaves, have them give your children something to “keep safe” while they are gone.
 Pick something that can remind them of your spouse and will also give them comfort.
 A personalized blanket or teddy bear is a great option.
+(Here’s our list of the absolute best products to help kids through deployment)

 Hopefully, by now you have an idea of where to start with introducing deployment and helping your kids get through it.
 You’re next move should be to head over to our shop and get a printable a deployment keepsake journal!
 Easy to use and easy to print, it will definitely be the most special gift for your loved one and it gives you and the kids something to do while you are waiting (BONUS!).